elasticluster/elasticluster/docs/install.rst

 Installing development code from GitHub
 ---------------------------------------

-The source code of elasticluster is `github`_, if you want to test the latest development version you can clone the `github elasticluster repository`_.
+The source code of ElastiCluster is `github`_, if you want to test the latest development version you can clone the `github elasticluster repository`_.

 You will need the ``git`` command in order to be able to clone it, and